-During and after the event, disasters claim a large number of lives and affect thousands of others.
-Direct loss of life from a disaster is often well-reported, but many disasters can also influence mortality for weeks, months or years in the future.
-These losses may go unnoticed or be misattributed, meaning that the real impact of a disaster is often underestimated.
+During and after sudden or slow-onset events, a large number of lives can be claimed while affecting thousands of others.
+Direct loss of life from disasters is often well-reported, but many disasters can also influence mortality for weeks, months or years in the future.
+These losses may go unnoticed or be misattributed, meaning that the real impact of a disaster or a slow-onset event, such as temperature rise, is often underestimated.

 Loss of life